 You could also purchase a home with bottled gas.
 There are plenty of homes that use this option around the country.
 Often, there will be as many as four calor gas bottles outside of the home.
 These will need to be purchased and replaced when the gas runs out.
 It can be quite expensive so if you are purchasing a home like this, you should check prices first.
 Many people use a heating system like this as a backup and install a cheaper option to use as their main source of energy like an electric heating system.

-If you want to have a more efficient heating system, electric central heating is the one for you.
+If you want to have a more efficient home heating systems, electric central heating is the one for you.
 With our easy-to-install German-engineered electric radiators, your energy costs will be significantly cheaper than using traditional heating systems, like LPG or oil.
 We guarantee that you can have the desired room temperature at the time that you want.
 You can operate our heating systems via digital or our Heatapp and adjust the time or temperature as opposed with a wet system where all the heating is on even with rooms that are not being used.
 Aside from this, it requires little to no maintenance and is environmentally friendly as it utilises green fuel.
 It is also the only heating system that fully enhances homes with solar PV installed.
 Our German electric heating systems are 100% efficient and have a manufacture-backed 25 year guarantee, as well as a full independent BSRIA test report.

 Interested in upgrading your heating with electric?
 Contact us today and find out how adding electric radiators could dramatically improve your home.